CHEGEBB/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # Project Name

 ## Introduction
-This project contains a C function that  adds two integers and returns the result. prints the alphabet, in lowercase, followed by a new line.
+This project contains a C function thatprints all natural numbers from n to 98, followed by a new line. prints the alphabet, in lowercase, followed by a new line.
 ## Getting Started
 To use the C function in this project, follow the steps below: